pgrandinetti/pete.world/content/about/_index.md

 > _All of humanity’s problems stem from man’s inability to sit quietly in a room alone._ --B. Pascal

-I am a big fan of silence.
-I am puzzled about why people spend so much time immersed in noisy low quality content when there are so many interesting things to learn.

 ## Contact

 I am not easy to reach.
-For reasons obvious to those who read this far on the page, you won't find me in social networks.
+If you've read thus far on the page, then you understand that I don't use social networks.
 Your best bet is LinkedIn.
 Good luck.

 Keep learning!